 PUBLIC HISTORY AND COMMUNITY ENGAGEMENT

-2019-Present Board Member and Historical Consultant, Scottish Immigration Memorial Fund, Scottish Society of Wilmington.
+2019-Present Board Member and Historical Advisor, Cape Fear Scottish Immigration Memorial Fund, Scottish Society of Wilmington.

 2013-2015 Board Member and Digital Engagement, Moores Creek Battleground Association.

 2014 Project Director, “From Civil War to Civil Rights: The African American Experience at Poplar Grove,” Exhibit and Lecture Series, Poplar Grove Foundation, Inc.